NicoNelli/UltrasonicSensor/README.md

 # UltrasonicSensor module for Raspberry Pi

-It returns the distance and the estimated velocity on the z axis.
+## Data acquisition via interrupt handler

-It publishes the results on a lcm topic.
+### It returns the distance obtained from the ultrasonic sensor with acquisition rate 10 Hz.